ishaan26/config_files/README.md

-# Ubuntu, Mac, Termux and WSL Configuration files
+# Linux, Mac, Termux and WSL Configuration files

 These are all my config files from different systems I use and also some patched nerdfonts.